Specialty Recycling and Disposal Directory

 Gas bottle exchange and refill programs are also available:

 Some manufacturers accept other types of used gas bottles.
 Contact the manufacturer to check your type of gas bottle can be returned.

 Donating a bike is a great way of helping the community and promoting sustainability.

-Bicycles for Humanity is a worldwide, grass roots, volunteer run organisation which helps alleviate poverty through sustainable bicycle transport.
-Drop off your working or easily fixable bike to any Bicycle Super Store.
+Bicycles for Humanity is a grass roots, volunteer run organisation which helps alleviate poverty through sustainable bicycle transport.
+Drop off your working or easily fixable bike to any Bicycle Super Store in Victoria.